programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-8.png)

-   If you look in the *GitHub > JekyllDemo* folder in Finder, you'll see that a bunch of new files—the files that will run your website!—have been installed:
+   If you look in the *GitHub > JekyllDemo* folder in Finder, you'll see that a bunch of new files—the files that will run your website!—have been installed (we'll describe what each does [further on in the lesson](#section4-2)):

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-9.png)